chenIshi/tutorials/exercises/flow_aggregator_snapshot_v5/README.md

 This setups the control plane of BMv2 swithes all at the same time, via the p4runtime tool.

+> h2 ping h3 -w 300 -i 0.05 -q &

+You might need to establish some background pinging flow

 > h1 sudo python2 doAggregate.py

 Type those command on the mininet shell, mainly is to ask h1 (the controller) to start polling